zcrumley/Live_Exposed_Azure_Honeypot/README.md

 **Prepared by:** Zachary Crumley

-*This project used only synthetic corporate data and an intentionally vulnerable lab system.*
+*This project used only synthetic corporate data and an intentionally vulnerable system.*

 ## Executive Summary